Houston Nutt: Assistant coaching

-After graduation, Nutt became a graduate assistant for Oklahoma State under head coach Jimmy Johnson.
+After graduation, Nutt became a graduate assistant at Oklahoma State under head coach Jimmy Johnson.
 In 1983, Nutt returned to Arkansas and became a graduate assistant coach under former coach Lou Holtz.
-In the spring of 1984, Nutt was hired by Arkansas State University as a full-time assistant coach but he spent only four months there before returning to Oklahoma State that summer as a wide receivers coach.
+In the spring of 1984, Nutt was hired by Arkansas State University as a full-time assistant coach, but he spent only four months there before returning to Oklahoma State that summer as a wide receivers coach.

 Nutt spent six seasons as an assistant coach for receivers and quarterbacks at Oklahoma State and was promoted to offensive coordinator in 1989.
-During his years at Oklahoma State, he helped mentor running back Barry Sanders, who won the 1988 Heisman Trophy and Buffalo Bills legend Thurman Thomas.
+During his years at Oklahoma State, he helped mentor running back Barry Sanders, who won the 1988 Heisman Trophy, and Buffalo Bills legend Thurman Thomas.

 In 1990, Nutt returned to the University of Arkansas as an assistant under head coach Jack Crowe and established a reputation as an excellent recruiter.
-Nutt remained with the Razorbacks for three seasons and established relationships with Arkansas high school football coaches that would serve him in good stead in later years.
+Nutt remained with the Razorbacks for three seasons and established relationships with Arkansas high school football coaches that would serve him in later years.